EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 2.md

 My mother explained to him how after he left for the expedition, she had to call over a priest to heal me.
 And as it did not work, she had nearly given up hope, before I opened my eyes.

 My mother explained to him what had happened after he had left for the expedition.
-How the priest had said to prepare for a ritual right before I opened my eyes.
+How the priest had said to prepare for a ritual intended for dead people.

 “I knew those people were quacks\!”
 He bellowed.

 “Watch what you are saying\!”

-“How else wouldn’t healing magic not work\!
+“Why else would healing magic not work\!
 They must have sent an unqualified priest\!”
-He looked like one of the demon paintings I had seen in the temple.
+He looked just like one of those demons the temple had paintings of.
+I never understood why they hung them up.

-“I don’t know either, but please calm down”, she pleaded with him.
+“I don’t know either, but please calm down.”
+She pleaded with him.
 It was only then that he noticed the situation.
 He hadn’t even taken his armor off.
 He took a moment to collect himself.
 “So she doesn’t remember anything?”

 “That’s right she didn’t even remember me…” Victoria couldn’t stop her emotions from surfacing, breaking out into a sob.

-“Oh honey, come here”, now it was the wife’s turn to be consoled.
+“Oh honey, come here.”
+Now it was the wife’s turn to be consoled.

 I watched them absentmindedly.
 My heart grew heavy with guilt.
 Esther, are you watching?
 How am I supposed to act in this situation?

 A new day welcomed me as the rays of sun lit up the room and woke me up.
 A pleasant smell of plants filled the room.
 My mother had fallen asleep while watching over me again.
 She looked exhausted, although the smile on her sleeping face indicated otherwise.
 Sitting there under the light, the dust being lit looked like stars circling around her.

-I better get better soon.
+I decided to get better soon.

 From the conversations I could hear the last few days, the main topic seemed to be about money.
 The priest had refused payment, stating that he couldn’t accept payment for something the Goddess herself did.
 But our funds were trickling out with the amount of medicine being bought.